 The good news is yes!
 Under section 1088 of the Companies Act 2006, if company directors use their home as their service address, they are able to request this is removed from the public register of companies.
 However, they still need to provide an alternative correspondence address that will appear on the public register.

-You can use form SR01 to apply to remove your home address, or part of it, from the public Companies House register, at a cost of £32.00 for every document where you need this removing.
+You can use form SR01 to apply to remove your home address, or part of it, from the public Companies House register, at a cost of £32.00 for every document where you need this removed.

 So there you have it